withpoly/interview-with-poly/README.md

 Please see the individual folders for questions

+### Asking for clarification

+If you have any clarifying questions about your interview prompt or the interview process, feel free to open a github issue here on this repo as well and I will try to address the question there.

 ### Submitting your result

 You can e-mail us at [work@withpoly.com](mailto:work@withpoly.com) with a link to your repo.